Physical activity promotion in the German health care system –

 from left to right: Dr. Karim Abu-Omar, Eriselda Mino, Prof. Dr. Klaus Pfeifer, Inga Naber, Dr. Peter Gelius, Sarah Klamroth, Dr. Wolfgang Geidl

-Prof. Dr. Klaus Pfeifer (Project manager)
+Prof. Dr. Klaus Pfeifer (Principal investigator)

-PD Dr. Karim Abu-Omar (Project manager)
+PD Dr. Karim Abu-Omar (Principal investigator)

 Dr. Sarah Klamroth (Project coordinator)

-Dr. Anja Weißenfels (Replacing project coordinator)
+Dr. Anja Weißenfels (Project coordinator)

 Dr. Wolfgang Geidl